-If you’re looking for a way to spark creative thinking each week, you might want to check out the free weekly creative thinking challenges.
+If you’re looking for a way to spark creative thinking each week, you might want to check out the set of creative thinking challenges.
 You can check them out on YouTube here.
 Like what you see there?
-Simply fill out this form and you’ll get a new video challenge sent straight to your inbox every week.
+Simply fill out this form and you’ll get a new video challenge sent straight to your inbox every time I create a new one.

 December is one of the most exhausting months of the year for teachers.
 The days are shorter.
 The weather grows colder and (at least here in Oregon) wetter.
 Students are anxious — whether it’s a buzzing excitement for vacation or a sense of dread that some kids feel in homes that are unsafe during the holidays.
 And teachers are tired.
 They’re tired of redirecting behaviors and tired of the mid-year pressure of the test and simply tired of the sheer energy it takes to be a teacher.